CELTA Courses Edinburgh

 Conditions of Enrolment

 - Where the course is due to begin more than 4 weeks from the date of your booking, a deposit is payable at the time of making your booking.
 Where the course is due to begin less than 4 weeks from the date of your booking, the fees must be paid in full at the time of your booking.

 - When we confirm your booking under clause 2.4, We will provide a statement showing the balance of the fees due to be paid, which should be settled at least four weeks before the course starting date.
 Please note that you will not be allowed to attend any course unless payment of the fees has been made in full.

 - All fees must be paid in Sterling (GBP).
 All bank charges are payable by you.

 - All refunds due under these Terms will be paid to the person from whom payment was originally taken, using the same method of payment as used by them.

-- You may cancel your Booking if any alternative arrangements proposed by Us are unsuitable for any reason, in which case We will refund all Fees paid in advance for the Course.
+- You may cancel your booking if any alternative arrangements proposed by us are unsuitable for any reason, in which case ee will refund all Fees paid in advance for the course.